LCO or LOC: Which Is Best for High Porosity Hair vs Low Porosity Hair?

 The (L) Liquid in LOC

 The L stands for Liquid, which can be water or a water-based product, such as a leave-in conditioner.
-In this step, your hair will soak up the moisture.
-Finding which L will be best for your hair takes a bit of trial and error.
+In this step, your hair soaks up the moisture.
+Finding which L is best for your hair takes some trial and error.

-However, water is the only real product required in this step.
-But if you want to use a conditioner, make sure it’s water-based.
-In either case, make sure to distribute the water evenly throughout your hair from the tips to the roots.
+Water is the only real product required in this step.
+However, if you want to use a conditioner, ensure it’s water-based.
+In either case, distribute the water evenly throughout your hair, from the tips to the roots.
 Work it in as evenly as possible.

 The (O) Oil in LOC Method